alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/layout/layout.md

 <xref:Alternet.UI.Grid>, this allocation could shrink or expand,
 depending on the type and size of controls that are added.

-The layout bounds of the <xref:Alternet.UI.Border> ar highlighted by setting the <xref:Alternet.UI.Control.BorderBrush> property.
+The layout bounds of the <xref:Alternet.UI.Border> are highlighted by setting the <xref:Alternet.UI.Control.BorderBrush> property.

 [!code-csharp[](./snippets/BoundingBox.cs)]

 ## The Layout System

-At its simplest, layout is a recursive system that leads to an control being sized, positioned, and drawn.
+At its simplest, the layout is a recursive system that leads to control being sized, positioned, and drawn.
 More specifically, layout describes the process of measuring and arranging the members of a <xref:Alternet.UI.Control>'s
 <xref:Alternet.UI.Control.Children%2A> collection.
-Layout is
+The layout is
 an intensive process.
 The larger the
 <xref:Alternet.UI.Control.Children%2A> collection, the greater the
 number of calculations that must be made.
 Complexity can also be introduced